 Chemistry majors receive expert theoretical and practical instruction in an intimate classroom setting.
 Depending on the program completed, students will qualify for graduate study in the following areas: chemistry, biochemistry, environmental chemistry, chemical engineering, medicine, veterinary medicine, and pharmacy.
-Any of the programs prepare students for careers in teaching at the high school level or working in the chemical industry.
+Any of the chemistry degree programs prepare students for careers in teaching at the high school level or working in the chemical industry.

 Chemistry Major (B.A. or B.S.)